SLU Study Abroad Programs

 COVID-19 Information for Education Abroad Programs: Saint Louis University’s Office of International Services is monitoring resources related to COVID-19 and is in communication with all university partners across the globe.

-For students returning to the U.S., the SLU Health Advisory: Coronavirus webpage is updated daily.
+The SLU Health Advisory: Coronavirus webpage is regularly updated.

 Following CDC guidelines, Saint Louis University recommends that students returning